 As mentioned earlier, more than 16 GB would be for people who do multimedia editing, use CAD software, deal with huge databases, virtual machines, that sort of thing.
 In those cases, the software will pretty much use as much RAM as you can throw at it, especially when larger file sizes are involved.

 Why You can’t Upgrade Only CPU:

-If you know that all your other components are sufficient, then that leaves the CPU.
-No matter how much RAM you have, how fast your SSD is, or how powerful your graphics card is, a slow CPU will mean a slow computer.
+If you know that all your other components are sufficient, then that just leaves the CPU.
+Doesn’t matter how much RAM you have, how fast your SSD is, or how powerful your graphics card is, a slow CPU will mean a slow computer.

-Now, if you know anything about building computers, or maybe not even, you probably realize that upgrading only your CPU doesn’t make sense.
-If your CPU is too slow, you may as well get a whole new computer.
+Now if you know anything about building computers, or maybe not even, you probably realize that upgrading only your CPU really just doesn’t make sense.
+If your CPU is too slow, you may as well go get a whole new computer.

-Though you could, of course, re-use some components if you’ve upgraded them more recently, and if you’re wondering why you can’t just boost your CPU, there are a couple of reasons.
+Though you could of course re-use some components if you’ve upgraded them more recently and if you’re wondering why you can’t just upgrade your CPU, well there are a couple of reasons.

-First, motherboard CPU sockets change every few years as new CPUs emerge.
-So, if you buy a brand-new CPU, it wouldn’t even fit into your current motherboard.
-Even if it did, your other components would still be old, and you’d have everything else causing lagging.
-However, we do need to mention that if you know what you’re doing or are willing to learn, instead of buying a whole new computer, you might be able to overclock your current CPU.
-Depending on the CPU and your cooling situation, you could squeeze out some extra power.
+First of all, CPU sockets on motherboards change every few years as new CPUs come out.
+So, chances are if you buy a brand-new CPU, it wouldn’t even fit into your current motherboard.
+Even if it did, your other components would still be old, and then you’d have everything else causing lagging.
+However, we do need to mention that if you know what you’re doing or you’re willing to learn, instead of buying a whole new computer, you might be able to overclock your current CPU.
+Depending on the CPU itself, and your cooling situation, you could definitely squeeze out some extra power.